PPA offers two programs to improve Social Skills: SURF Group Program and PEERS Program

 Additionally, group matching is an important step to successful intervention.
 Every year based on our student’s needs and individual goals, the group facilitators figure out the best social group for them.
 For our new families, individual, dyad or triad intervention is often needed before going into larger groups in order to assess intervention strategies that will work once your child is in a larger group.
 New students often need more intense work in order to be able to feel successful in larger groups.

 Group dynamics and commitment is another important factor in our social skills group program.
-We have implemented blocks of 6-week sessions in order to reassess the structure and dynamics of the groups to meet the individual child and group needs accordingly.
+For the SURF Group Program, we have implemented blocks of 7-week sessions in order to reassess the structure and dynamics of the groups to meet the individual child and group needs accordingly.
 We try to keep the groups between 4 to 6 students as this is the most therapeutic considering the amount of individual social facilitation that occurs during the session.
 As a result, having 1 or 2 absences can greatly affect the learning of all the students.
 When we have fewer students the group facilitators often need to adjust group activities and advance notice is appreciated.
 We ask families to be sensitive to this issue and make a commitment to attending the groups weekly unless there is an emergency.

 We are fortunate to have highly experienced group facilitators running our group programs.
 Our Group therapists are also available for consultations and direct individual work with your child and/or parents to help them generalize the techniques they are learning in the groups as well as work on other areas such as behavior, parent guidance, etc.